tpolecat/doobie-tsql/README.md

 Short-term

+- [ ] Parameter Mode type and check
 - [ ] clean up naming
 - [ ] clean up ammonite thingy (can we make it `provided`?)
 - [ ] simple doc via tut (include a `to[Map]` example)